On this page: Welcome to project business – Who benefits? – How can you benefit? – Latest news – The driving force – The book – Questions & answers

 The number of capable education and consulting providers in Project Business Management is small.

-Ask the Project Business Foundation for contacts that match your needs.
+Ask the Project Business Foundation for contacts that help improve your Project Business.

 A core pre-requisite for successful work as a project contractor or customer is business acumen and a mindset of project managers that raises them beyond the technical and organizational aspect and include commercial and legal facts that matter for the project.